CELEBRATING OUR SUPPLIERS

-I love to eat.
-My adventures into healthful cooking and baking came as a necessity to feed me, my boyfriend (of almost 20 years!) and our beloved Amstaff mix, Tuffy.
+The joy of eating is in my DNA!
+My adventures into healthful cooking and baking not only feeds my soul, but my boyfriend (of almost 20 years!) and our beloved Amstaff mix, Tuffy.

 May I start by mentioning that natural ingredients does not mean organic?
-Did you also know, there are ingredients in packaged food that are not even listed?
+Did you also know, there are ingredients in packaged food that are not listed?
 If the ingredient is below a certain % of total ingredients, it is considered insignificant, and therefore not included.
-Wouldn't you like to know if you were consuming formaldehyde, and what do "natural flavors" consist of anyway?
-I only learned this when I tried to secure a co-packer to mass produce our best-selling chocolate/crisp bars many years ago.
-There were so many headaches in finding a clean co-packer.
-One more reminder of how clever the food industry is, fresh packaged foods are also flushed with nitrogen to reduce the oxygen content, therefore extending shelf life.
-Maybe these details do not bother you, but they bother me - tremendously.
-Enough to start a restaurant with zero experience.
+Wouldn't you like to know if you were consuming something found in food products like formaldehyde, and what do "natural flavors" consist of anyway?
+I only learned of this when I was securing a co-packer to produce our best-selling chocolate/crisp bars many years ago.
+There were so many roadblocks in finding a clean co-packer.
+Were you also aware fresh packaged foods are flushed with nitrogen to reduce the oxygen content, therefore extending shelf life?
+Makes me think of the saying, "Fake is everywhere.
+Real is rare." by Lecare.

 Guests may be surprised to learn that we have extremely slim margins on our products.
-It's why more restaurants are NOT going 100% organic, plant-based, and gluten-free.
-Our ingredients are expensive 3 ways.
-As you know, I do not come from a restaurant background or business background.
-I do this and our team does this for our love of clean, transparent food that also tastes and makes you feel incredible.
-We do it for the hope to help others see the possibilities of enjoying clean, organic, plant-based, gluten-free eating.
-And, to see our planet and fellow animals thrive.
+Our recipes are very labor intensive!
+I do this for the commitment to clean, transparent food that also tastes and makes you feel incredible.
+We hope to help others see the possibilities of enjoying clean, organic, plant-based, gluten-free eating.
+And, just as important, to see our planet and fellow animals thrive.

 We are starting our search of co-packers again, to help us scale, but hoping to find one who will honor our list of fine vendors and ingredients.
 Many of our ingredients are priced the same as retail.
 It's one of those stubborn details business-wise I shouldn't do, but I also can't walk away from a better ingredient if possible to source.